Arnold Tancred: Businessman

-Tancred's paternal grandfather, Peter Tancred, established himself as a wholesale butcher in Kent St Sydney in 1844 before travelling to the US to further his prospects.
+Tancred's paternal grandfather, Peter Tancred, established himself as a wholesale butcher in Kent Street, Sydney, in 1844 before travelling to the US to further his prospects.
 Thomas Tancred, Arnold's father, branched out in 1869, starting a wholesale and retail meat business on Glebe Island in Sydney before taking the family to New Zealand.

 In the 1920s Arnold and some of his older brothers returned to Sydney.
-Under the leadership of Henry Eugene Tancred (1897-1961), they established the Tancred Bros meat business which by 1956 was the listed company, Tancred Bros Industries Ltd one of Australia's largest wholesale butchering firms.
-Arnold succeeded his elder brother Henry as Chairman and Managing Director of the business in 1959, and from 1961-63 was a member of the Meat Board, the national producer-owned company that regulates promotes the meat industry in Australia.
+Under the leadership of Henry Eugene Tancred (1897-1961), they established the Tancred Bros meat business which by 1956 was the listed company Tancred Bros Industries Ltd, one of Australia's largest wholesale butchering firms.
+Arnold succeeded his elder brother Henry as chairman and managing director of the business in 1959, and from 1961 to 1963 was a member of the Meat Board, the national producer-owned company that regulated and promoted the meat industry in Australia.
 Arnold Tancred was a pioneer in the export of Australian beef to the US, where his father had been born.
-His single term as President of the New South Wales Rugby Union was in 1959.
+His single term as president of the New South Wales Rugby Union was in 1959.
 He was active in the thoroughbred industry, owning and racing horses.